All Library spaces are currently closed.

 The GeoCoding plugin lets users find the address of a specific point based off a set of coordinates selected from a map.
 To use it, select the “Reverse GeoCoding” feature found under Plugins -> GeoCoding.

 When selected, users can click on their map the location that they want to address of.
 Once the location has been selected, a separate window should appear, containing the address of the selected location.

 After clicking “OK”, a separate window titled Coordinate Reference System Selector” should appear.
 The program is asking which coordinate reference system (CRS) it should use to insert a point of the selected address.
 It’s recommended that users use the same CRS throughout their project.

 The MMQGIS plugin lets users find the coordinates from a selection of addresses stored in a tab delimited txt file or a csv file.
-To use it, select the “Geocode CSV with Google / OpenStreetMap” feature found under MMQGIS->Geocode.
+To use it, select the “Geocode CSV with Web Service” feature found under MMQGIS->Geocode.

-When “Geocode with CSV with Google/OpenStreetMap” is selected, a new window titled “Web Service Geocode” should popup.
+When “Geocode CSV with Web Service” is selected, a new window titled “Web Service Geocode” should popup.
 Select your file containing the target addresses into the “Input CSV File (UTF-8) field, and ensure the following:

-Once you’ve selected all of these fields, click OK.
-MMQGIS will draw a set of points at the coordinates of those addresses it can identify.
+Once you’ve selected all of these fields, click Apply.
+MMQGIS will draw a set of points at the coordinates of the addresses it can identify.